An easy homemade chicken tikka masala, with homemade curry paste and healthy side dishes

 In my opinion the best way to cut down on fat and saturates in a curry is to reduce the oil (or ghee) and replace things like coconut milk with fat free yogurt.

 In this recipe I have used fat free yogurt and ground almonds, which adds a bit of creaminess and minimises saturate fats whilst boosting the "good fat" content.

-In addition I like to make my own curry paste from scratch, so I know exactly what has gone into this dish from start to finish.
+In addition I like to make my own homemade tikka masala paste from scratch, so I know exactly what has gone into this dish from start to finish.
 The paste is also really easy to make and can be stored in jars in the fridge for up to a month.
 This same approach can also be taken with a Thai green curry, Thai red curry, or Massaman curry by blending together chillies and Thai herbs and spices to create a Thai red curry paste, Thai green curry paste, Thai yellow curry paste or Massaman curry paste.